TonyEight/django-simple-sso/README.rst

 ======

 The server is a Django website that holds all the user information and authenticates users.
+It is the provider.

 Client
 ======

-The server is a Django website that provides login via SSO using the **Server**.
+The client is a Django website that provides login via SSO using the **Server**.
 It does not hold any user information.
+It is just a consumer.

 Key
 ===